datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/debugging.md

 ### $productName$ debug logging

-$productName$ logging is primarily concerned with the business of noticing changes to Kubernetes resources that specify the $productName$ configuration, and generating new Envoy configuration in response to those changes.
-Enabling debug logging for this part of the system is under the control of two environment variables:
+Much of $productName$'s logging is concerned with the business of noticing changes to Kubernetes resources that specify the $productName$ configuration, and generating new Envoy configuration in response to those changes. $productName$ also logs information about its built-in authentication, rate limiting, developer portal, ACME, etc. There are multiple environment variables controlling debug logging; which is required depends on which aspect of the system you want to debug:

-- Set `AES_LOG_LEVEL=debug` to debug the early boot sequence and $productName$'s interactions with the Kubernetes cluster (finding changed resources, etc.).
+- Set `AES_LOG_LEVEL=debug` to debug the early boot sequence, $productName$'s interactions with the Kubernetes cluster (finding changed resources, etc.), and the built-in services (auth, rate limiting, etc.).
 - Set `AMBASSADOR_DEBUG=diagd` to debug the process of generating an Envoy configuration from the input resources.